jaimedantas/load-microservice/README.md

 ```
 ## Configuration
 The ``processing-time``
-property defines the average processing time of each HTTP request takes in ms.
+property in the``application.yml`` defines the average processing time of each HTTP request takes in ms. You can also define the number of thread.

 ```
 micronaut: